The Mission of the VGoT:

 As a boy growing up just outside Dayton, Ohio, my father collected old Life magazines, and I would spend hours paging through America’s history.
 It was a “neat” story, and the power of the printed page was impressed onto me.
 Both my father and mother were also makers; my dad a furniture maker and construction worker; while my mom was often sewing clothes or working at a frame shop.
 I helped take care of the backyard vegetable garden, and mom made dinner nearly every night.
 Nothing fancy; spaghetti, roast beef, baked chicken, usually with canned vegetables if the garden was out of season.
 And almost always, my sister and I ate seated at a table we had set.

-Its a simple thing, but I believe this small ritual has a big influence on me today.
+Its a simple thing, laying out plates and flatware, but I believe this small ritual has a big influence on me today.
 There’s a peacefulness that we get when we sit at a table together.
 Sharing and being together is what my wife and I value most.

 Everyone who eats should have a relationship with their kitchen.
 The most satisfying meals are those you, or someone you love, craft at home.
 Setting a table, sitting down together, these are the essential core ingredients of civil society.
 We should have more meals together, and share more recipes.

-I also believe people, especially families, should have a relationship with plants, and even animals, that they eat.
+I also believe people, especially young ones, benefit from having a relationship with plants, and even animals, that they eat.
 It is an education to know plants and animals, especially ones that provide for us.
 There is a peaceful grounding that happens when you visit with your vegetables, and a tremendous amount of knowledge about care and patience is conveyed.

 Eating fresh food that we prepare will never go out of style.
 In fact, I believe it will be a crucial part of our future.
 My posters speak to a vision for the future that will not simply arrive on its own, but rather is one that we plant today and water and care for through to the next generation.
 I want Americans to grasp the possibilities of the 21st Century and own it.